Here’s the need-to-know stuff about the energy source, biomass!

 What are the disadvantages of using biomass?

-- Burning biomass does produce some carbon dioxide gas overall, which contributes towards global warming, but in general it can be thought of as almost carbon-neutral.
+- Burning biomass does produce some carbon dioxide and methane gas overall, which contributes towards global warming, but in general, it can be thought of as almost carbon-neutral.

 - Biomass production can encourage intensive farming and may contribute towards deforestation if new trees are not planted.